 Belgium Job Interview Tips

-A job search in Belgium requires more than just the obvious Belgium CV writing and translation - it requires careful preparation.
+A job search in Belgium requires more than just the obvious Belgium CV with Belgium cover letter writing and translation - it requires careful preparation.
 You must pass the Belgium job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Belgium.

 Do not misjudge the large impact they can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.